We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Plus, we’ll even debunk common myths you may have heard, like if going bra-free actually helps your boobs grow.

 First hot tip: Do what you want with your boobs in the daytime, but don’t keep your bra on at night!
-Bras put pressure on your skin that disrupt your sleep, and potentially your circulation, if it’s too tight.
+Bras put pressure on your skin that

 When you first venture into the world without a bra, it’s going to feel noticeably different for you.
 There’s nothing holding your boobs up or down.
 You may be more conscious of their movements.